AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

     **Note:** The total number of domain names that can be added to a WAF instance depends on the specifications of the instance and the number of extra domain name packages that you purchase.
 For more information, see [Extra domain quota](/intl.en-US/Pricing/Subscription/Extra domain quota.md).

--   To add a domain name to a WAF instance that is deployed in mainland China, the domain name must have an ICP license issued by the Ministry of Industry and Information Technology.
+-   If your domain name is protected by a WAF instance in mainland China, you must complete ICP filing for your domain name.
+If you do not complete ICP filing but still add your domain name to WAF, an error may occur and the system prompts you to complete ICP filing.

 You can use either of the following methods to add your website configurations: